ibm-cloud-docs/hs-crypto/use_case.md

 ## Using {{site.data.keyword.hscrypto}} as PKCS #11 HSMs
 {: #pkcs11_hsm}

 {{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}} provides the [PKCS #11 API](/docs/hs-crypto?topic=hs-crypto-pkcs11-api-ref).
 PKCS #11 is defined as one of the Public-Key Cryptography Standards.
 Cryptographic operations are executed inside the HSMs at the cloud side.
-This allows for schemes where a cryptographic key is never in the clear outside the HSM, and all according sensitive cryptographic operations are handled inside the HSM boundary as well.
+This allows for schemes where a cryptographic key is never in the clear outside the HSM, and all corresponding sensitive cryptographic operations are handled inside the HSM boundary as well.

 ### Application-level encryption using the PKCS #11 API
 {: #app-encryption-pkcs11}